<cassidy at otherthings dot com>

 |Technical Art Lead|

-Spotlight Stories are interactive 360° narrative experiences that you can enjoy using a mobile phone, Cardboard, or VR device.
+Spotlight Stories are interactive 360° narrative experiences that you can enjoy using a mobile phone or VR device.
 As technical art lead, my role is to translate a director's artistic vision into graphics techniques and workflows that can ultimately run in real time on all supported devices.
 My key contribution is that I take the concept art seriously, extrapolating it into 3D space and motion while ensuring that its distinct visual qualities are reflected in every frame.
 Doing this effectively has required skills ranging from team leadership, pipeline planning and creative supervision to look development, Python scripting and GLSL shader writing, as well as hands-on surfacing, lighting, effects animation and compositing.

 Redwood City, CA